saltydk/matcharr/README.md

 Matcharr compares data from Sonarr/Radarr instances to libraries in Plex/Emby and fixes any mismatches created by the agents used.

 ### Current assumptions / limitations
-* Agents for movies are tmdb (Plex Movie can also use tmdb) and not imdb.
+* Agents for movies are tmdb or imdb.
 * Agents for shows are tvdb which means no HAMA or tmdb.
 * Assumes that you are using a similar directory structure to the ones recommended by Plex.
 This for [movies](https://support.plex.tv/articles/naming-and-organizing-your-movie-media-files/)